 The artist has received critical acclaim and reviews in such distinguished publications as The New York Times, City Arts, and Gallery/Studio Magazine.
 She has had numerous features in the Star Ledger, Trenton Times and numerous online websites.

 She is represented in many private and public collections and was honored to be chosen to be in the National Association of Women Artists collection at the Jane Voorhees Zimmerli Museum, Rutgers University, New Brunswick, NJ.
 Her work was included in Studio Visit Magazine, chosen by juror Jessica Roscio, Danforth Art Museum, Massachusetts, Winter 2017.
-Her exhibition at the Nancy Dryfoos Gallery at Kean University in New Jersey, through April 2017, is a success.
+Her exhibition at the Nancy Dryfoos Gallery at Kean University in New Jersey, through April 2017, was a success.